-You can get a free jab to protect against seasonal flu from your GP if you have a long-term health condition.
+You can get a free jab to protect against seasonal flu from your GP if you are over 65 or if you have a long-term health condition.

 5. Look after yourself and others

 On cold days try to avoid going outside; however, if you do need to, remember to wrap up warm.
 If you have an older neighbour or relative, look out for them during winter to make sure they are safe and well.